If you have difficulty hearing your PC, Windows can help.

-Windows lets you convert stereo audio to mono.
-Select the Start button, then select Settings > Ease of Access > Other options , and turn on Mono audio.
+Windows lets you convert stereo sound into a single channel so you can hear everything, even if you're using just one headphone.
+Select the Start button, then select Settings > Ease of Access > Audio , and then switch on the toggle under Turn on mono audio.

-Windows offers many options to customize things like the color, size and background of closed captions.
-Select the Start button, then select Settings > Ease of Access > Closed captions , and then choose how you want captions to be displayed when you watch a movie or TV show.
+Windows lets you customize things like the color, size, and background of closed captions.
+Select the Start button, then select Settings > Ease of Access > Closed captions , and then choose how you want captions to be displayed.